venkykuruganti/venkykuruganti/README.md

 # Hi there 👋, I am Venky

 - I am a Lead Full Stack Developer
-- I have 11+ years of experience designing, developing, and managing complex web applications and internal frameworks.
+- I have experience in designing, developing, and managing complex web applications and internal frameworks.
 - Proficient in HTML, CSS, JavaScript; plus modern libraries and frameworks.
 - Passionate about Responsive web designing, Accessibility, Performance optimization and possess a working knowledge of Progressive web application.
 - Experienced in decision-making areas beyond programming such as product development, hiring, etc.